unChaz/sci-fi-5e/srd/equipment/magic_items.md

 While wearing these bracers, you gain a +2 bonus to AC if you are wearing no armor and using no shield.

-### Brazier of Commanding Fire Elementals

-_Wondrous item, rare_

-While a fire burns in this brass brazier, you can use an action to speak the brazier’s command word and summon a fire elemental, as if you had cast the _conjure elemental_ tek skill.
-The brazier can’t be used this way again until the next dawn.

-The brazier weighs 5 pounds.

 ### Brooch of Shielding

 _Wondrous item, uncommon (requires attunement)_

 While wearing this brooch, you have resistance to force damage, and you have immunity to damage from the _tek missile_ tek skill.

-### Cape of the Mountebank
+### Cuff of the Mountebank

 _Wondrous item, rare_

-This cape smells faintly of brimstone.
+This is a tek enhanced wrist cuff.
 While wearing it, you can use it to cast the _dimension door_ tek skill as an action.
-This property of the cape can’t be used again until the next dawn.
+This property of the cuff can’t be used again until the next dawn.

 When you disappear, you leave behind a cloud of smoke, and you appear in a similar cloud of smoke at your destination.
 The smoke lightly obscures the space you left and the space you appear in, and it dissipates at the end of your next turn.
 A light or stronger wind disperses the smoke.